Forecasting the future of new technology with agile planning and exploratory analytics

 —Gareth Sims, Director of Forecasting and Data Analysis, Ovum

 Sharpening the tools for success

-After witnessing the benefits that Informa Business Intelligence Division’s pharmaceuticals vertical had reaped by implementing IBM Cognos TM1, Ovum decided to invest in a similar solution.
-The company teamed up with ICit, an IBM Business Partner® that specializes in complex planning and forecasting projects, to implement the solution.
+After witnessing the benefits that Informa Business Intelligence Division’s pharmaceuticals vertical had reaped by implementing IBM Planning Analytics ( TM1), Ovum decided to invest in a similar solution.
+The company teamed up with ICit, an IBM Premier Business Partner that specialises in complex planning and forecasting projects, to implement the solution.

 Before going ahead with the project, Ovum compiled a detailed business case and explored the ways in which ICit could tailor the IBM solution to suit TMT business intelligence and forecasting.